 Contact: Betsy Gilpin and Christie Turner at DeBennevillePines@uufsd.org

-Memorial Day and the Fourth of July weekends on Mount Laguna
+An All Fellowship Campout at Mount Laguna – Memorial Day and the Fourth of July weekends

 Each year we reserve campsites at Mt.
 Laguna for the Memorial Day and Fourth of July weekends.
 Enthusiastic campers sign up their families to participate.
 Some folks arrive on the Friday night and others on Saturday.
 We leave on Monday afternoon.
-There is a wonderful community stew on Saturday evening.
-Actually several stews: beef, chicken and vegetarian.
-Everyone brings something for the stew pots and a side dish to share.
+On Saturdays, we organize a community meal and variety show – a fun and wonderful way to celebrate each other.
 Other meals are on a family basis, but don’t be surprised if a couple of kids eat with you instead of their own families.
-There are opportunities for hiking, biking, and games galore.
+There are some really nice hikes right from camp.
+Mountain bikes are good.
+Kids bring a variety of board games.
 Campfires and singing are part of the fun.

 Dia de los Muertos